0glabs/0g-doc/docs/build-with-0g/compute-network/sdk.md

  * is considered a settlement proof and will be used by the provider
  * for settlement in contract.
  *
- * @param {string} providerAddress - The address of the provider.
+ * @param {string} providerAddress - The wallet address of the provider, which, along with the `serviceName`,
+ * serves as the identifier for the service in the 0G Compute Network.
+ *
  * @param {string} serviceName - The name of the service.
+ *
  * @param {string} content - The content being billed.
-For example, in a chatbot service, it is the text input by the user.
+For example, in a chatbot service, it is the text input
+ * by the user.
  *
  * @returns headers.
 Records information such as the request fee and user signature.
  *